ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Lookup Plugins
 --------------

-Lookup plugins allow access of data in Ansible from outside sources, this can include reading the filesystem but also contacting external datastores and services.
+Lookup plugins allow Ansible to access data from outside sources.
+This can include reading the filesystem in addition to contacting external datastores and services.
-Like all templating, these plugins are evaluated on the Ansible control machine NOT on the target/remote.
+Like all templating, these plugins are evaluated on the Ansible control machine, not on the target/remote.

-These values are then made available using the standard templating system in Ansible, and are typically used to load variables or templates with information from those systems.
+The data returned by a lookup plugin is made available using the standard templating system in Ansible, and are typically used to load variables or templates with information from those systems.

-Lookups are an Ansible specific extension to the Jinja2 templating language.
+Lookups are an Ansible-specific extension to the Jinja2 templating language.

 .. note::
-   - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks which are executed relative the executed script.
+   - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks, which are executed relative the executed script.
-   - Since 1.9 you can pass wantlist=True to lookups to use in Jinja2 template "for" loops.
+   - Since Ansible version 1.9, you can pass wantlist=True to lookups to use in Jinja2 template "for" loops.
-   - This is considered an advanced feature, you should try to feel comfortable with Ansible plays before incorporating them.
+   - Lookup plugins are an advanced feature; to best leverage them you should have a good working knowledge of how to use Ansible plays.

 .. warning::
    - Some lookups pass arguments to a shell.
 When using variables from a remote/untrusted source, use the `|quote` filter to ensure safe usage.